nombersDev/casemove/README.md

 Casemove is comparable to the software "Archi Steam Farm" and since Archi has made a terric wiki on this issue, I'd refer over this wiki for further [reading](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/FAQ#security--privacy--vac--bans--tos)

-As with anything, It's important to know that the using this software is distributed "as is" and without any warrenty.
+As with anything, It's important to know that the using this software is distributed "as is" and without any warranty.

 ----
 ## Built using